Misdemeanor Background Checks Explained

 Misdemeanors will show up in background checks that are frequently requested by the following:

-- Employers: employers who seek new employees request background checks to learn about prospective employees' backgrounds; the purpose is to find out if job candidates provided the truth about their work experience, education, and if they have a criminal record.
+- Employers: employers who seek new employees request background checks to learn about prospective employees' backgrounds; the purpose is to find out if job candidates provided the truth about their work experience and education, and if they have a criminal record.

 - Loan officers: when applying for a loan for a car, home, or any other kind, the loan officer will conduct a credit background check that includes not only debt and payment history but also criminal records, including misdemeanors.